obgm/libcoap-net/roadmap.md

 * Port the resource directory server to the latest specification ❌
 * Equip coap-server example with COMI-aligned Host MIB ❌
-* possibly add DTLS support to existing examples for LwIP, Contiki
+* possibly add DTLS support to existing examples for Contiki

 ### Retransmission Tasks for POSIX (✓)